-Analysis: Global economic momentum was mixed over the past month.
-Eight out of the twelve readings remain below 50, i.e., in contractionary territory.
+Analysis: Global economic momentum as measured by manufacturing PMIs was mixed over the past month.
+Seven out of the twelve readings remain below 50, i.e., in contractionary territory.
 Given my framework I'm negative on this picture.
-Chart Framework: to get positive on this picture the majority of Mfg PMIs would have to be above 50.
+Chart Framework: I'd get positive on this picture if the majority of Mfg PMIs were above 50.

+Job Gains

-Job Gains The Net Monthly Change in Non-farm Payrolls (grey) with 3-month Moving Average (black)
+The Net Monthly Change in Non-farm Payrolls (grey) with 3-month Moving Average (black)

-Source: Bloomberg, $\ @$ Merk Investments LLC
+Source: Bloomberg, © Merk Investments LLC

-Analysis: The 3-month moving average of job gains is 156k.
+Analysis: The 3-month moving average of job gains is 176k, still a relatively strong level.
 Framework: I'd get incrementally negative on this picture if the 3-month average for job gains fell below 135k.